CABLE-LSM/CABLE/documentation/docs/developer_guide/index.md

 - the structure of the documentation and source code
 - the required standards for both the code and the documentation

+## Roles and responsibilities

+For this code base, we define the following roles:

+!!! info "The order in which the roles are listed is important"

+    In addition to their own responsibilities, each of these roles should also follow the responsibilities of the roles listed previously.

+`User`

+:    A user is someone who is using the software but is not making changes to the code base.
+Users' responsibilities are listed in the [user guide][user_guide]

+`Developer`

+:    A developer uses and modifies the software.
+The modification to the software can include bug fixing, correction to the documentaiton, development of new capabilities, etc.

+:    Developers are asked to read and follow the [contribution guidelines][contribution_guide] before starting their development work.

+`Reviewer`

+:    A reviewer reviews changes proposed by the developer to ensure these changes follow the guidelines and are documented and tested appropriately.
+All developers are encouraged to become reviewers.

+:    Description of the reviewers' responsibilities are in our [reviewers guide][review_guide].

+`Maintainer`

+:    A maintainer ensures the CABLE's software ecosystem (source code, documentation, tests, configurations etc.) is accessible and updated appropriately with the work of the developers.
+They are also responsible with ensuring the coherence of the software design is maintained.

+:    Maintainers are available to advise developers, release the software (see [release process][release_process]) and ensure the synchonisation of the CABLE software through all its applications (standalone, ACCESS-AM, ACCESS-CM and ACCESS-ESM).

 [cable-lsm-join]: https://github.com/CABLE-LSM/CABLE/issues/110
 [sc-git]: https://swcarpentry.github.io/git-novice/index.html
+[user_guide]: ../user_guide/index.md#users-responsitilities
+[contribution_guide]: contribution_guide.md
+[review_guide]: review_guide.md
+[release_process]: release_process.md